 - An explanation of the benefits a user will get from visiting the channel.

 - A clear call to action that drives subscribers.

 - Links to your homepage, see below.

 Optimization falls into two main buckets:

 - Ensuring visitors return.

-Analyse User Behaviour
+Analyze User Behaviour

-Quora is a good way to assess how much interest there is in a topic and what people’s pain points are.
+Quora is a good way to assess how much interest there is on a topic and what people’s pain points are.
 Let’s say you wanted to set up an online course offering Google Sheet Support, searching Quora for Google sheets would give you an insight into what questions people have and allow you to look at the type of answers being written.

-This will help you determine if there is demand for your idea.
+This will help you determine if there is a demand for your idea.
 You can then think about positioning your business to address customer questions effectively.

 Another useful tool is Google Trends; it helps gauge how interesting the audience is finding a topic.
 Knowing what people are searching for will help you develop content that satisfies these searches.
 Start by adding the topic to the search bar.